Recommended Wedding Venues

 Oxleaze Barn is a family run venue near Lechlade on the Gloucestershire/Oxfordshire border and is only an hour from London on the train.
 Still part of a working farm, and originally a grain store, Oxleaze oozes Cotswold charm.
 I’ve lost count of the number of epic spots for pictures at Oxleaze: a walk round the pond, beneath the willow trees, over to the farmyard, a trip through the long grass or into the beautifully kept private garden – you are spoilt for choice.

 The main guest area at Oxleaze consists of a barn and courtyard area which blend effortlessly via large opening doors along with a raised level.
-Weddings are often held under a marquee on the edge of the courtyard which can be attached to the barn.

 13. Priston Mill